CONCERN: Biceps Tendinitis

 Shoulder pain during overhead movements

-Increased pain during physical activity
+Increased pain during gym training or physical activity

 What Contributes to Biceps Tendinitis?